 The following thought: ‘Don’t Die Before You’re Death’ is a thought that has been popping up in my mind a lot lately.
-It is also a narrative that has consistently popped up in my mind quite frequently throughout my life.
+It is also a narrative that has consistently popped up in my mind frequently throughout my life.

 This intuition has come and gone in momentary flashes at different phases of my life.
 When it does come, it has always been in a set or sequence of images of how I want my life to be.
 At the same time, this thought simultaneously provides me with an alternate set of images.

-I am not sure why these thoughts have come to me so often throughout my life.
-All I know is they have appeared like clockwork.
-Maybe I am just in touch with my mortality, or hypersensitive to what I want my best life to look like, I don’t know.
+Perhaps I am just in touch with my mortality, or maybe I am just hypersensitive to what I want my best life to look like, I don’t know.
 What I do know, is that it has been a thought that has played a significant role in how things have turned out for me and my life up until this point.

 These thoughts and their frequent visits, have always been a powerful reminder for me.
-They remind me to think beyond the current state of affairs (business, career, and the life decisions) I had to navigate over the years.
+They’ve reminded me to think beyond the current state of affairs (business, career, and the life decisions) I’ve had to navigate over the years.

-Some of the first reminders that I can remember coming to me, was just after I landed my first job right out of college as a contractor for the Department of Defense.
+Some of the first reminders that I can remember coming to me, were just after I landed my first job right out of college as a contractor for the Department of Defense.
 I remember working outside one summer, mapping out this huge military installation all by myself in the morning, and spending the rest of the afternoons slogging away behind a computer entering in all the data I had just gathered from my mapping sessions.

 After a few months of doing this, I began to ask myself, “is this what my life is going to look like 10 years from now?”
 I remember also thinking to myself “I haven’t even seen the world yet, and now I have to be a slave to this type of lifestyle forever?”